Francis Lewis High School

 Francis Lewis High School (FLHS) is a selective public high school located in Fresh Meadows, in the New York City borough of Queens.
 It is one of the most-applied-to public high schools in New York City with 9,468 applicants in 2016.
 Operated by the New York City Department of Education, the school serves students of grades 9–12.
 The school is named after Francis Lewis, who signed the United States Declaration of Independence as a representative of New York.

-The school has several competitive and high-performing academic programs.
-Students are admitted to the school, either as zoned applicants from the surrounding area, or through these programs, whose acceptance rate are below 3% in the 2019 admissions statistics, some being as low as 1%.

 The school has a 93% attendance rate, compared to 89% citywide.
 The school's graduation rate is 88% in four years, compared to 76% citywide.
 Of the graduating class, 82% of graduates enrolled in college or other post-secondary program within six months of graduation, compared to 59% citywide.

 Student body

-Francis Lewis is one of the most selective and applied to public high schools in New York City.
+Francis Lewis is one of the most applied-to public high schools in New York City.
 In March 2016, Francis Lewis had 9,468 applicants applying for a seat in the school.
 During the 2019–2020 school year, Francis Lewis had 4,418 students enrolled.
 For the 2019–2020 academic year, the student body was 56% Asian, 22% Hispanic, 16% Caucasian, and 6% African American.
 Ten percent of the students were learning English as a second language.
 Fourteen percent of the students had special needs.

 Francis Lewis is also one of the most overcrowded; it has a capacity of 2,300, and the 2019–2020 enrollment figures exceeded that capacity by 176 percent.
 In 2019, the New York City School Construction Authority started constructing an annex with 500 seats and amenities such as a culinary arts room, a science lab, and a greenhouse.
-The annex is scheduled to be completed by September 2022.
+The annex was completed and opened in September of 2022.

-The school has an alumni association for graduates.

-Special programs and enrollment

-Eighth and ninth graders applying to Francis Lewis can be admitted through its specialized academic programs which include the following.